OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 You can install a version of the Wikidata reconciliation service that uses your language.
 First, you need the language code: this is the [two-letter code found on this list](https://en.wikipedia.org/wiki/List_of_Wikipedias), or in the domain name of the desired Wikipedia (for instance, “fr” if your Wikipedia is [https://fr.wikipedia.org/wiki/](https://fr.wikipedia.org/wiki/)).

 Then, open the reconciliation window (under <span class="menuItems">Reconcile</span> → <span class="menuItems">Start reconciling...</span>) and click <span class="menuItems">Add Standard Service</span>.
-The URL is `https://openrefine-wikidata.toolforge.org/fr/api` where “fr” is replaced by your language code.
+The URL is `https://openrefine-wikidata.toolforge.org/fr/api` where “fr” is your desired language code.

 When reconciling using this interface, items and properties will be displayed in your language if a translation is available.
 The matching score of the reconciliation is not influenced by your choice of language: items are matched by considering all labels and keeping the best possible match.
 So the language of your dataset is irrelevant to the choice of the language for the reconciliation interface.

 ### Restricting matches by type

 In Wikidata, types are items themselves.
 For instance, the [university of Ljubljana (Q1377)](https://www.wikidata.org/wiki/Q1377) has the type [public university (Q875538)](https://www.wikidata.org/wiki/Q875538), using the [instance of (P31)](https://www.wikidata.org/wiki/Property:P31) property.
 Types can be subclasses of other types, using the [subclass of (P279)](https://www.wikidata.org/wiki/Property:P279) property.
 For instance, [public university (Q875538)](https://www.wikidata.org/wiki/Q875538) is a subclass of [university (Q3918)](https://www.wikidata.org/wiki/Q3918).
 You can visualize these structures with the [Wikidata Graph Builder](https://angryloki.github.io/wikidata-graph-builder/).

-When you select or enter a type for reconciliation, OpenRefine will include that type and all its subtypes.
-For instance, if you select [university (Q3918)](https://www.wikidata.org/wiki/Q3918), then [university of Ljubljana (Q1377)](https://www.wikidata.org/wiki/Q1377) will be a possible match.
+When you select or enter a type for reconciliation, OpenRefine will include that type and all of its subtypes.
+For instance, if you select [university (Q3918)](https://www.wikidata.org/wiki/Q3918), then [university of Ljubljana (Q1377)](https://www.wikidata.org/wiki/Q1377) will be a possible match, though that item isn't directly linked to Q3918.

 Some items may not yet be set as an instance of anything, because Wikidata is crowdsourced.
 If you restrict reconciliation to a type, these items will not appear in the results, except as a fallback, and will have a lower score.